Relational De-Creation

 This paper argues for a relational form of conditional immortality.
 By relational de-creation I mean the final unraveling of human existence through exclusion from the Creator who alone sustains life.

-This account does not reduce judgment to disappearance.
+This account does not reduce judgment to mere disappearance.
 Scripture presents final judgment as real, conscious, and proportionate: the wicked are raised for accountability, exposure, and judgment according to their deeds, and the final end of that judgment is death.

 Its case is built on the following biblical claims and interpretive clarifications: